NeoResearch/nef-learn/index.markdown

 {% include editor.html neovm=true %}

 What happened?
-Every time you type a line followed by the `Enter` key, the NVM opcode is executed (string `ok` from FORTH lets you know there were no errors).
+Every time you type a line followed by the `Enter` key, the NVM opcode is executed (state `HALT` means that no errors happened during NeoVM execution).
 You should also notice that as you execute each line, the area at the top fills up with numbers.
 That area is our visualization of the stack.
 It